 In the DVC world, "points" are the currency used to secure accommodations.
 DVC members purchase an ownership in a specific resort and that ownership interest is expressed in terms of a number of points.
 DVC publishes Points Charts which detail the number of points that must be redeemed in order to spend a single night in a Disney guest room.

 All point figures listed on the charts are expressed in per night values.
-For example, at Old Key West resort a Studio room for a Sunday - Thursday in Adventure season is 8 points per night.
-A 5-night stay running from Sunday through Thursday (Friday morning departure) is 40 points (8 x 5).
+For example, at Disney's Old Key West Resort a Deluxe Studio villa for a Sunday - Thursday in Adventure season may cost 10 points per night.
+A 5-night stay running from Sunday through Thursday (Friday morning departure) would be 50 points (10 pts x 5 nights).
 Friday and Saturday nights typically cost more points, a move done to balance the higher expected demand for weekend nights.

 The next grouping is known as the Disney Collection.
 This group includes all other Disney destinations which do not currently host DVC accommodations.
-Included in this list are resorts at Walt Disney World which are not home to DVC villas (Polynesian, Grand Floridian, etc.), Disneyland Resorts, Disneyland Paris resorts, Disney Cruise Line, and so forth.
+Included in this list are resorts at Walt Disney World which are not home to DVC villas (Disney's Yacht Club Resort, Moderate Resorts, etc.), Disneyland resorts, Disneyland Paris resorts, Disney Cruise Line, and so forth.
 These point values ARE subject to annual modifications.
 They also tend to be much less economical than using points within the Disney Vacation Club Collection.
-For example, in the same season one could book a Studio at Old Key West for as little as 8 points per night, a Standard View room at one of WDW's Moderate Resorts would cost 16 points per night.
-For the same night, a Garden View room at the Polynesian is 36 points per night.
+For example, in the same season one could book a Studio at Old Key West for as little as 10 points per night, a Standard View room at one of WDW's Moderate Resorts would cost 19 points per night (as of 2014.)

 Reservations within the Disney Collection (except for Disneyland resort bookings) are subject to a $95 booking fee, regardless of the length of the stay.
 Also note that points used for the Disney Collection are converted into what are called Reservation Points.
 Reservation Points must be used outside of the Disney Vacation Club Collection.
 In other words, a member could not book a Disney Cruise using points, later cancel and use those same points to book a stay at Old Key West.
 When the DCL booking is first made, the points are converted into Reservation Points.
 Even if the cruise is cancelled, the points remain Reservation Points and cannot be used to book a DVC resort.